Linaro/lava/doc/v2/first-installation.rst

 typically monthly.
 These are installed onto Linaro's central instance https://validation.linaro.org/ and they are also uploaded to Debian unstable and backports (see :ref:`debian_installation`).
-These ``production releases`` are tracked in the ``release`` branch of the upstream git repositories.
+These ``production releases`` using tags on the ``master`` branch.

-Interim releases are made available from the the :ref:`staging-repo
+Interim releases are made available from the :ref:`daily builds
 <lava_repositories>`.

 If in doubt, install the ``production`` release of ``lava-server`` from